robvandenbrink/Critical-Controls-v7/CC04/README.md

-Scripts and Blogs in Support of CIS Critical Controls 04
+Scripts and Blogs in Support of CIS Critical Controls 04 - Controlled Use of Administrative Privilege

 Microsoft LAPS - Blue Team / Red Team